SonyVansha25/ujicobalksprov-iot/README.md

-# Project LKS Kab.
-Malang 2023
+# Project Uji Coba LKS Provinsi 2023
-<p>This is a project for Malang District LKS activities in 2023</p>
+<p>This is a project for East Java Province LKS activities in 2023</p>

 # Folder ESP32 Code
 ESP32 code is the program code for ESP32 microcontroller and DHT22, please change the program in the section: